nokia/OSSMediator/OSSMediatorCollector/README.md

 # OSS Mediator Collector

 The OSS Mediator Collector is a command line API client.
-It connects with NDAC APIGW and gets the FM and PM data periodically as configured.
+It connects with NDAC APIGW and gets the FM and PM data using REST interface at regular intervals based on the collector configuration for the customer’s managed networks only.

 ### Prerequisites